George Walker (printmaker): Career

 Walker trained as a letterpress printer in high school and continued to study the trade in college.
 He graduated from the Ontario College of Art in 1983, and later from Brock University with a B.Ed. in 1996.
-He then attended Ryerson and York University, where he earned an MA in Communication and Culture.
+He then attended Ryerson Polytechnical Institute and York University, where he earned an MA in Communication and Culture.
 In 2002 he was elected to the Royal Canadian Academy of Arts for his achievements in Canadian book arts.
 He is currently an associate professor at the Ontario College of Art and Design University, where he has been a member of the faculty teaching book-related arts since 1985.
 He is the graphic novel acquisitions editor for The Porcupine's Quill, an independent Canadian publishing company, and a creative director at Firefly Books.
 Walker is a member of the Loving Society of Letterpress Printers and the Binders of Infinite Love and the Canadian Bookbinders and Book Artists Guild.
 In 1985, he founded Columbus Street Press with his wife, Michelle, with whom he has two children.